arklumpus/TreeViewer/Readme.md

 ## Troubleshooting and known issues

 * On some Linux distributions, the file icons sometimes don't show up for some file types.
 This appears to be dependent on the file manager used by each distro, so unfortunately there is not much that we can do.
 Strangely enough, even though the custom icon is not shown, double clicking the files should still work and open them in TreeViewer.

-* Tool tips are disabled on Linux due to a [bug in Avalonia](https://github.com/AvaloniaUI/Avalonia/issues/6677).

-* On macOS you may get two (or more) TreeViewer icons in the section of your dock that holds recently open applications.
-This is due to the way that macOS handles opening files, which is not fully supported by the Avalonia framework that TreeViewer uses for its UI (see [https://github.com/AvaloniaUI/Avalonia/discussions/5504](https://github.com/AvaloniaUI/Avalonia/discussions/5504)).

-* On macOS, if after double-clicking a tree file or dragging it on the TreeViewer icon on the dock you get a message about the file not being supported by the installed modules, it may be due to TreeViewer not having permission to open the file.
-See [here](src/TreeViewer/Assets/MacOSPermissionsInstructions.md) for instructions on how to grant TreeViewer these permissions.

 ## Manual installation